Corn Dogs

 6. If desired, cut hot dogs into halves or thirds.
 Spear each piece with a good quality toothpick.

 7. Roll hot dog pieces in flour and then dip into the corn bread batter, coating well.
-(The cornbread batter coats surprisingly well.
-No worries here!)
+The cornbread batter coats surprisingly well.
+No worries there!

-8. When the oil reaches 365 degrees, place the cornbread covered, toothpick skewered, hot dog into the hot oil.
-(I have a small pan for deep frying, so I could only cook two mini dogs at a time.)
+8. When the oil reaches 365°, place the cornbread covered, toothpick skewered, hot dog into the hot oil.
+I have a small pan for deep frying, so I could only cook two mini dogs at a time.

-Now for all my Facebook, “Polly, Julie and Julia” friends.
-YES, to make matters WORSE I then cut some Reese’s Peanut Butter cups in half , wrapped each half in that roll out crescent roll stuff, baked at 375 for 10 minutes, sprinkled with powdered sugar, and ate.
-Ummm, no. That refrigerated crescent roll stuff is bad news.
+Now for all my Facebook-Polly, Julie and Julia friends.
+YES, to make matters WORSE, I then cut some Reese’s Peanut Butter cups in half , wrapped each half in that roll out crescent roll stuff, baked at 375° for 10 minutes, sprinkled with powdered sugar, and ate them.
+And, umm, NO. That refrigerated crescent roll stuff is bad news.
 The rolls tasted and smelled like chemicals.
 That being said, of the eight I made guess how many are left?
 ZERO.

 Leave a Reply